When Insight Wasn’t Enough

 My work is grounded in direct training, sustained personal practice, and lived integration.

 Following this training, I spent a year in Costa Rica in sustained personal practice, where my meditation deepened within the Kriya Yoga tradition.
-This path later led me to Ananda Village, a spiritual community founded by Swami Kriyananda, a direct disciple of Paramhansa Yogananda, where I further immersed in disciplined meditation and the inward movement of awareness.
+This path later led me to Ananda Village, a spiritual community founded by Swami Kriyananda, a direct disciple of Paramhansa Yogananda, where I further immersed myself in disciplined meditation and the inward movement of awareness.

 Through this progression, I came to understand breath not simply as a technique, but as a mechanism for integration — allowing the nervous system to settle and clarity to emerge naturally.